-One of the big appeals of laser dentistry is that it is a comparatively less painful way of practising vs conventional means.
-Because (as previously mentioned) it is minimally invasive and in some procedures, the anaesthetic can be omitted from the altogether.
+One of the big appeals of laser dentistry is that it is a comparatively less painful way of practising than conventional means.
+Because (as previously mentioned) it is minimally invasive and in some procedures, the anaesthetic can be omitted altogether.
 Some patients even describe it as pain-free!
 Your dentist will be able to advise you about the likely sensations for your given procedure.

 Is laser dentistry expensive?

-Although laser dentistry is a relatively new technology and practice that sometimes comes at a premium.
-However, the benefits described above (of quicker recovery time) also often means fewer visits are required for certain laser procedures.
+Laser dentistry is a relatively new technology and practice that sometimes comes at a premium.
+However, the benefits described above (of quicker recovery time) also often mean fewer visits are required for certain laser procedures.
 This has a knock-on effect resulting in less cost in total.
 The cost of procedures does vary and our dentist will be able to advise on costs for your specific circumstances.